 elderberry & echinacea with elderflower – “A rich organic embrace tingling with fruity warmth” – Fruity, nice.
 Hard to distinguish all the flavours but would buy again.

-wild apple & cinnamon with ginger – “A sunlit orchard of organic warmth & sweet spice” – Sounds good in theory but not a big fan of the apple.
-Not bad and quite warming, just not great.
+wild apple & cinnamon with ginger – “A sunlit orchard of organic warmth & sweet spice” – Not bad and quite warming though not sure about the apple.

 blackcurrant beauty – “Deliciously deep purple organic fruits to help you glow inside and out” – Blackcurranty, not much more to say.

 womankind – “A delicate dance of organic cranberry, rose & sweet vanilla” – I had this in a pink mug to match the packaging.
 Not bad, lots of ingredients but none of them really stood out.
 Fairly generic “fruity” tea.

 clean green – “A fresh burst of pure organic green tea with a luscious lemony lift” – Basically green tea with a hint of lemon.
 Pretty good though, takes the bitter edge off.
 I’d buy this if I wanted a green tea.

 vanilla chai – “A caffeine-free organic lift flushed with cinnamon warmth” – Nicer than other chai teas I’ve had – I couldn’t really taste the vanilla but it seemed to work.